SFDO-Community-Sprints/DeclarativeTestGeneration/README.md

 * Wiki within this repository contains Business Requirements and Limitations.

 ### Project Team Accomplishments
-1. Created the following metadata to help with the MVP:
+1. Created the "Business Rquirements" wiki page that explains the specs for a "crawl" phase
-* Created a custom field in Opportunity object called "Opportunity Size"
-* Three workflow rules on opportunity object that updates the "Opportunity Size" field based on the "Amount" field.
-* A process builder to

-2.
+2. Create the "Solution Components" wiki page

 ### Future Contributions (AKA what were you unable to finish at the Sprint)